-or their National Association, who shall deal with the matter.
-The Referee shall allow for time wasted, lost through accident, or other cause, suspend or terminate the game whenever, by reason of darkness, interference by spectators, or other cause, he may deem necessary; but in all cases in which a game is so terminated he shall report the same to the Association under whose jurisdiction the game was played, who shall deal with the matter.
+Index.
+Text of the Laws.
+Official Decisions.
+LAW 13 (continued). or their National Association, who shall deal with the matter.
+The Referee shall allow for time wasted, lost through accident, or other cause, suspend or terminate the game whenever, by reason of dark- ness, interference by spectators, or other cause, he may deem necessary; but in all cases in which a game is so terminated he shall report the same to the Association under whose jurisdiction the game was played, who shall deal with the matter.
 The Referee shall award a free kick in any case in which he thinks the conduct of a player dangerous, or likely to prove dangerous, but not sufficiently so as to justify him in putting in force the greater powers vested in him.
-The power of the Referee extends to offences committed when the play has been temporarily suspended, and when the ball is out of play.

-instruction as ungentlemanly behaviour.
+The power of the Referee extends to offences committed when the play has been tem- porarily suspended, and when the ball is out of play. instruction as ungentlemanly behaviour.
 (International Board, 14th June, 1924.)

-It is the duty of the Referee to see that all free kicks, kicks from the goal, and corner-kicks are properly taken.
+It is the duty of the Referee to see that all free kicks, kicks from the goal, and cornerkicks are properly taken.
 All reports by Referees to be made within TWO days after the occurrence (Sundays not included), and reports will be deemed to be made when received in the ordinary course of post.
 (International Board, 11th June, 1910.)
 In order to simplify the working of Law 13, the National Associations delegate their authority to the Local Affiliated Associations in respect of offences which occur in the Cup Ties of the affiliated Associations, and in other minor matches where the two Clubs are under the jurisdiction of the same affiliated Association.
 Each National Association has liberty to issue a circular authorising Referees to report direct to the Local Affiliated Association in such cases.
-This circular to provide that the Local Association must report the circumstances of the case, and the penalty imposed, to the parent Association, without loss of time.
 (International Board, June 17th, 1895.)

-All Clubs connected with the Association murhave bills printed and posted in their ground
+All Clubs connected with the Association must have bills printed and posted in their grounder.

-Referees must report cases of misconduct, when the Club is in membership with The Football Association, giving full details, direct to that Association.
-Where the Clubs are members only of County Associations the report should be sent to the latter.
+Instructions to Referees.
+Instructions to Secretaries.
+Instructions to Players.
+Referees must report cases of mis- conduct, when the Club is in mem- bership with The Football Associa- tion, giving full details, direct to that Association.
+Where the Clubs are members only of CountyAssociations the report should be sent to the latter.
 As regards rough play, the Referee has absolute discretion.
 Where he considers the conduct of a player dangerous, or likely to cause injury, he must award a free kick.
 In doing so he must caution the offender, and, if the offence is repeated, order the player off the field of play.
 The caution must be specific and personal.
 In the case of violent conduct, a previous caution is not needed.
 The Referee must not accept an apology.

-Avoid (a).-Discussing or arguing points with players or officials on the field of play.

-(b).-Arguing points with players, officials, or pressmen off the field of play.

-(c).-Pointing at, or placing a hand -a player when cautioning him.

-have taken part in Football Coupon Betting will be permanently suspended.
+Avoid (a).-Discussing or arguing points with players or officials on the field of play. (b).-Arguing points with players, officials, or pressmen off the field of play. (c).-Pointing at, or placing a hand h a player when cautioning him. have taken part in Football Coupon Betting will be permanently sus- pended.
 A club's duty to protect the officials does not cease on the latter leaving the ground.
 Every Club is responsible for the action of its players, officials and spectators, and is required to take all necessary precautions.
 No person may officiate as Referee in any competition who is not on the official list.
-If from unforeseen circumstances an official Referee is unable to act, Combinations and Clubs may agree to some other person in the emergency.
+If from unforeseen cir- cumstances an official Referee is un- able to act, Combinations and Clubs may agree to some other person in the emergency.